arguelles/nuSQuIDS/README.md

 If you have activated the python interface by doing `--with-python-bindings` then proceed according to this instructions Even when configured the python interface is not built with the main library.
-To compile it do the following:
+To compile and install it do the following:

 	make python
 	make python-install